sherpya/geolite2legacy/README.md

 ## Limitations

-- Python 2 CSV reader is not unicode aware, so utf-8 encoding is set through an hack, if you encounter problems, please try using python 3
-- Processing may be slow, expecially for City blocks, consider using pypy, a lot faster
+Processing may be slow, expecially for City blocks, consider using pypy, it is a lot faster

 ## Examples